dusk-network/docs-public/src/content/docs/learn/dusk-protocol/transaction_models/overview.md

 A transaction model defines how transactions are structured, verified, and recorded.
 Consequently, a transaction model specifies the rules that allow assets to be transferred between participants on a network.

-The structure of a transaction tipically includes inputs and outputs.
+The structure of a transaction typically includes inputs and outputs.
 Each transaction must be cryptographically signed by the sender to verify authenticity and prevent tampering.

 Transactions must comply with network rules (e.g. no double-spending), and nodes validate transactions before they are added to the blockchain.